-- 1) Improvements to the current Sports Field (Fig 8, 5) area to include a hard surface area for netball, basketball and tennis as well as all-weather pitches to allow football and cricket to take place. - 2) A new recreation area at the top of the village to be part of a potential further housing development on Scaur Lane.
+- 1) A redevelopment of the current Sports Field area to include a hard surface area for netball, basketball and tennis as well as all-weather pitches to allow football and cricket to take place. - 2) A new recreation area at the top of the village to be part of a potential further housing development on Scaur Lane.